Watch the tutorial for Android Smartphones and Tablets

 To search for a book, tap the Search icon (Magnifying Glass) at the bottom of the screen and enter the title, author, or topic.

 To browse through collection, tap the Library icon (Library Building), then tap on a featured guide or list.

-Tap on the cover image of the book if you want to see its info page, which has book summaries, samples, read-alikes, and lending options.
+Tap on the cover image of the book if you want to see its info page, which has book summaries, samples series info, and lending options.

 You can see if a book is available or not on search results pages or the book’s info page